JuanitoSebastian/JuanitoSebastian/README.md

 <p align="center">My strengths include project management and leadership skills.
 I'm a great team player and I see the big picture.</p>

-<p align="center">I'm looking for a junior position or an internship in the field of IT for the spring of 2023.</p>

 <p align="center">
   <a href="mailto:me@juan.fi">Email</a>
    |